xNeorem/WordCountMPI/readme.md

 4. Each process counts the words occurrences in the lines present in the byte block using an `hashmap`.

-5. The computed occurrences are sent to the master which merges the partial results and plots the final result.
+5. The computed occurrences are sent to the master which merges the partial results and save the data in alphabetical order in a csv file.

 Execution instructions
 ======================